 9. Eat Too Much Added Sugar

 Added sugar can be harmful since, like carbs, added sugar is converted to triglycerides and stored as fat in the body.
 Stay away from sweetened beverages like packaged fruit juices, sports drinks, and mixed sweetened teas or coffees, since these products can have plenty of hidden sugar.
-Watch out
+Watch out for sugar in processed foods as well.
+It may be disguised with names like fructose, glucose, corn syrup, high fructose corn syrup, maltose, dextrose, and sucrose.

 Following these guidelines should help you keep your triglyceride levels in check.
 However, make sure you visit your doctor and get regular checkups and tests done to monitor any risks associated with triglycerides.